citrix/terraform-provider-citrix/docs/resources/daas_delivery_group.md

 Required:

-- `count` (Number) The number of machines to assign from the machine catalog to the delivery group.
 - `machine_catalog` (String) Id of the machine catalog from which to add machines.
+- `machine_count` (Number) The number of machines to assign from the machine catalog to the delivery group.

 <a id="nestedatt--autoscale_settings"></a>